Sweet Insanity: Critical reception

 Sweet Insanity was critically panned by many listeners who heard the record when it first circulated.
-One writer who liked the album was music journalist Bill Holdship, who, in 1991, praised Sweet Insanity as "a wonderful album" and an improvement upon Brian Wilson.
+An exception was music journalist Bill Holdship, who, in 1991, praised Sweet Insanity as "a wonderful album" and an improvement upon Brian Wilson.
+Holdship later reported that some fans were angered by the favorable review and had sent him several death threats in response.

 In his 2007 book The Greatest Music Never Sold, author Dan Leroy wrote that several of the Sweet Insanity songs suggest that "Wilson's muse was still very much intact and functioning", although "it's fair to say that there is no composition in the Beach Boys' or Brian Wilson's history that has inspired so much enmity as 'Smart Girls.'"
 In the 2014 book The Greatest Albums You'll Never Hear, contributor Matthew Horton praised Sweet Insanity for having "plentiful merits", despite some "missteps".

 Brett Milano of the Boston Phoenix regarded Sweet Insanity as among Wilson's "best post-'60s albums...For the first time since Til I Die', he's writing directly about his breakdown and recovery...Landy may have written these lyrics, but it hardly matters; Wilson didn't write the lyrics to Pet Sounds either."

 AllMusic reviewer Matthew Greenwald wrote, "Most of the record is overbaked both lyrically and musically, with a feeling of sitting in on a therapy session rather than a recording.
 Some of it is unlistenable, and the mark of Brian Wilson only surfaces rarely.
 For diehard collectors and the brave of heart."